 - Love / Relationships

 - Social Issues / Civics

 I have a growing paranoia.
 Ever since the incident, I’m terrified of losing anyone.
 My trick is to avoid getting attached and avoid the pain.

+My day at work just seemed to grow worse, as heavy memories flooded my brain.
+That’s been happening a lot lately.
+I mindlessly scrubbed the table wiping away the evidence of spilled milk and crumbs.
+I crushed the napkin between my fingers and tossed it on top of the past day’s remains.
+I turned my head to the windows tinted with permanent dirt.
 You had to squint to see out of them, and the best view you got was the run down apartments with ancient bricks and boarded windows across the street.
 Big Bertha stumbled out wiping her hands on her old fashioned waitress costume which was busting at the seams.
 Her permed red hair flowed wildly down her back.
 The fluorescent lights gleamed in my eyes as they blinked on and off.
 They were most likely older than me.
 The diner’s constant smell of grease was extra noticeable today; it was starting to make my stomach churn.
 Big Bertha’s thick raspy voice boomed through the silence as she pulled away from the counter.